afcarl/what-science-one-did-to-my-brain/slides.md

 ![Charles: pharmacy](./images/charles.jpg)

+# Where are we now?

+- Charles Z.: U Toronto
+- Tiffany T.: Global Development, somewhere in Africa
+- Jacob B.: Twice my schoolmate: UBC & MIT, spoke last year
+- Cindy Y.: U Toronto
+- Mo C.: UC Berkeley

-# Story 1: Thinking in Scales
+# Story 1: Thinking in Scales, Thinking at Scale

 - "If a piece of chalk were to be completely converted to energy, how many days of power would that piece of chalk provide to Vancouver?"

-# Story 1: Thinking in Scales

 - Do Pokemon height & weight combinations make sense for how they're drawn?

+# Story 1: Thinking in Scales, Thinking at Scale

+- How much exactly does flu shuffle its genome in the world?

 # Story 2: Science as Measurement

 - T1 Bamfield
 - T2 project: "Assessment of the antibacterial properties of traditional chinese herbs."

-# Story 3: Build Mental Models
+# Story 2: Science as Measurement

--
+- A biological engineer thinking like a physicist to help physicians and epidemiologists.
+- How much viral drug resistance is out there?

+#